-- establishing a Peer Group that challenges the Senior Executives with the inclusion of strong performing peer companies including peer companies larger than the Company; - considering performance metrics for comparison that the Committee views as key to the success of the Company; and - when determining total compensation (which itself directly determines the amount of equity compensation awarded), eliminating from consideration as a Peer Group member any company that would unrealistically skew the Company's relative performance or the compensation awarded to a particular executive.
+- establishing a Peer Group that challenges the Senior Executives with the inclusion of strong performing peer companies including peer companies larger than the Company; - · considering performance metrics for comparison that the Committee views as key to the success of the Company; and - when determining total compensation (which itself directly determines the amount of equity compensation awarded), eliminating from consideration as a Peer Group member any company that would unrealistically skew the Company's relative performance or the compensation awarded to a particular executive.

 No compensation is granted in anticipation of future performance; time vesting is an additional restriction placed upon compensation already earned for past performance.
 The Committee believes that the practice of granting equity compensation for past, actual performance relative to peers, combined with that compensation being "at risk" during the vesting period (a retention tool), is a rigorous process of granting long-term equity awards in a way that reflects consistent alignment with the Company's actual performance relative to its peers.
 The Committee believes that its methodology results in each Senior Executive's total compensation being directly based on the Company's performance relative to its peers and therefore provides a very strong culture of pay for performance for the Senior Executives.
-As described in the section below entitled "Long-Term Equity Incentive Compensation", beginning with equity awards granted to Senior Executives in May 2014, the committee granted a combination of 50% Performance Shares and 50% Annual Stock Awards and the May 2015 equity grants were also combination of 50% Performance Shares and 50% Annual Stock Awards.
+As described in the section below entitled "Long-Term Equity Incentive Compensation", beginning with equity awards granted to Senior Executives in May 2014, the Committee granted a combination of 50% Performance Shares and 50% Annual Stock Awards.